Social Media Analysis Means Gathering Information

 From blog platforms such as Twitter and Facebook to MySpace and LinkedIn, the available information is vast, and it can get quite confusing.
 To make sure that you’re taking the right approach with your social media strategy, you need to know what information you want to share, what information you don’t want to share, and what platforms best suit your specific goals.

-Each time someone shares or posts something on Pinterest, Facebook, Twitter and any other social media network, they create a digital footprint.
+Each time someone shares or posts something on Pinterest, Facebook, Twitter, and any other social media network, they create a digital footprint.
 You need to follow where this footprint came from or where it leads.
 Every time shares your content or video, it leaves a data trail that you need to follow.
 Find out who is posting and who is sharing.
 Stop counting those likes and shares and find out who is doing the liking and sharing.
-Find out who are the influencers who frequent your social media platform sites who can influence others to buy.
+Find out who are the influencers who frequent your social media platform sites and who can influence others to buy.
 Find out who is buying and study them and talk to them and see if they know others who are willing to buy from your business.
 It’s all about gathering information.

 The information you need will also depend on your company’s main goals.
-There are companies that only need to use the basic sales funnel to conversion, and then follow up with every individual who bought from the company.
+There are companies that only need to use the basic sales funnel to convert, and then follow up with every individual who bought from the company.
 Others just need to track how many times certain individuals visited their social media sites.
 Others just need to concentrate on brand awareness, brand trust, and increasing customer satisfaction.
 Service-oriented businesses are more interested in the message to get out in order to draw in people they can talk with.
 Whatever goals the company is targeting, all this requires different types of social media analysis.

 For example, if you are an accountant, you probably want to share your professional experience.
 This could be your expertise in different areas of accounting, how to read financial statements, how to track your tax returns, and so on.
 It could also be about your past experiences working with other small businesses, your successful company, and so forth.
 You may want to post some samples of your work on your MySpace page or upload them to an online portfolio site.